 3. Question. it's been so long?, perhaps I should just take the course again to refresh my knowledge?.

 3. Answer: Although it is not required for a person to do so, We have had many persons sit through one of our courses as an information session and we are always happy to have anyone who completed the course at some point in the past to take a brush-up.
 If you have an old/expired PAL or a copy of an old course report we would be happy to have you sit in on a course with us (FREE OF CHARGE) and take part like the others in the class.
-We are safety orientated and proactive with everyone's firearms safety and firingline sets the safety & training standards for the rest to try and follow.
+We are safety orientated and proactive with everyone's firearms safety and firingline and we will do whatever we can to assist our clients and students.

 4. My PAL will soon expire, When should I send in my renewal application?.

 4. We recommend 3-6 months.
 With your payment included and an updated photo.
 There are several reasons for the early submission.
 One, the system can be backlogged at times and slow.
 Two, if the processing site requires extra information?, they have time to get a hold of you!.
 Three, your references don't always answer the phone call from the CFP or call back NOT too quick sometimes.
 NOTE:(They must also have known you for 3 years.)
 Also?, Be sure to remind your references that they may get a phone call from the Canadian firearms program administration in the next few weeks after you send in your application.
 Your application will stall and freeze in the system if your references are called and do not answer and or don't call back into the CFP!.